Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Discussion

 \subsection{The merger rate and the contribution of mergers to the galaxy mass assembly}

-The merger fraction calculated above is highly dependent on the merger observability timescale of the specific tracer adopted for the merger identification.
-This leads to significant differences in the results when comparing studies based on different merger selection techniques.
-One way to remove the dependence on $\tau_{\rm obs}$ and assess the incidence of mergers across cosmic time is to calculate the merger rate of galaxies at different epochs.
-The merger rate is typically defined as :
+In this section we explore the redshift evolution of the merger rates of galaxies $\mathcal{R}_\mathrm{M}$(z, M$_\star$), defined as the number of merger events per galaxy per unit time following a similar formalism to \citet{conselice22} and \citet{puskas25_mergers} as :

-where $f_\mathrm{merge}$ is the merger fraction, and $\tau_\mathrm{merge}$ is the dynamical time of the merger as defined in Section \ref{sec:merger_timescales}.
-Since we do not find a significant dependence of f$_\mathrm{tracer}$ on stellar mass, we simply use $\mathcal{R}_\mathrm{M}(z)$ in the following part of the paper, which refers to the merger rate of galaxies with a similar mass of our sample (M$_\ast$ $\sim 10^7$-$10^9$ M$_\odot$).
-In the last part of the equation, $f_\mathrm{tracer}$ is the observed fraction of mergers for a specific merger tracer, while $C_\mathrm{merge, tracer}$ is the conversion factor between observed and real mergers.
-For our methodology, we can assume that $C_\mathrm{merg, tracer}=1$, because the morphological parameters trace secure mergers with strong asymmetric or interacting features.
-However, this quantity may be substantially lower, typically in the range $0.4$-$1$, for the photometric pair method, indicating that the observed pair has a probability of $40 \%$-$100 \%$ to actually coalesce into a single galaxy at later epochs, due to uncertain redshifts, unknown relative velocities, and chance projection effects.
-However, the results obtained by the most recent photometric pair studies are based on the assumption that $C_\mathrm{merg, tracer}=1$ \citep[e.g.][]{duan25,puskas25_mergers}.
-Lastly, $\tau_\mathrm{obs, tracer}$(z) is the visibility timescale of the tracer, as introduced in Section \ref{sec:merger_timescales}. $\mathcal{R}_\mathrm{M}(z)$ allows us to compare different methods and studies on a common physical ground, because it already incorporates the intrinsically different $\tau_\mathrm{obs}$ values, even though a common $\mu$ ratio should be also chosen, as minor and major mergers might occur at a different rate.
+where $f_\mathrm{merge}$ is the merger fraction for a specific redshift $z$ and stellar mass M$_\star$, $\tau_\mathrm{merge}$ is the dynamical time of the merger as defined in Section \ref{sec:merger_timescales}, $f_\mathrm{tracer}$ is the observed fraction of mergers for a specific merger tracer as derived in Section \ref{sec:merger_fractions}, $C_\mathrm{merge, tracer}$ is the fraction of observed galaxy pairs that will actually merge in the future, and finally $\tau_\mathrm{obs, tracer}$(z) is the visibility timescale of the tracer, as introduced in Section \ref{sec:merger_timescales}.
+In the following part of the paper, we simply use the term $\mathcal{R}_\mathrm{M}$(z), which refers to the merger rate $\mathcal{R}_\mathrm{M}$(z, M$_\star$) of galaxies with a similar mass of our sample (M$_\ast$ $\sim 10^7$-$10^9$ M$_\odot$).
+We adopt $C_\mathrm{merg, tracer}=1$ in this study, as we assume that all the mergers identified through strong morphological disturbances will actually coalesce in the future.
+However, this quantity may be substantially lower, typically in the range $0.4$-$1$ for the photometric pair method \citep{oleary21,puskas25_mergers,duan25}, indicating that the observed pair has a probability of $40 \%$-$100 \%$ to actually coalesce into a single galaxy at later epochs, due to uncertain redshifts, unknown relative velocities, and chance projection effects.
+However, the results obtained by the most recent photometric pair studies are based on the assumption that $C_\mathrm{merg, tracer}=1$ \citep[e.g.][]{conselice22,duan25,puskas25_mergers}.